Tuesday, October 01, 2024

 Sitting on a dead hawthorn branch

 She's a "very aggressive predator" and will eat up to 10% of her body weight per day - mostly small flying insects.
-She will drop her eggs on the surface of water, where they'll drop to the bottom.
+She will drop her eggs on the surface of water, where they'll then fall to the bottom.

 Blue Dasher male